 Cut the mushrooms into big pieces or thick slices and spread out in large sheet pan.
 Pour 3 tablespoons olive oil over the vegetables, season with 2 teaspoons kosher salt and a generous grinding of pepper and toss to coat thoroughly.

 Place the pan of mushrooms on the top oven rack and the mixed vegetables on the bottom rack.
 Roast both for 15 minutes, then toss each with a spatula and return to the oven for another 15 minutes.
 Remove the pan of mushrooms after a total of 30 minutes.
 They should be tender and browned, and the ones around the edges of the pan are lightly crisped.
 Stir the mixed vegetables once more after the initial 30 minutes and roast for an additional 15 minutes, for a total of 45 minutes.
 They should be tender and nicely browned in spots.
 Set the roasted mushrooms and vegetables aside.

-Heat the oven to 425 degrees F. Lightly coat a 9-by-13-inch baking dish (3 ½ to 4 quart volume) with olive oil.
+Reduce the oven temperature to 400°F. Lightly coat a 9-by-13-inch baking dish (3 ½ to 4 quart volume) with olive oil.

 While the vegetables are roasting, bring a large pot of water to a boil over high heat and salt generously.
 Add the pasta, stir to separate, and cook according to manufacturer’s instructions until not quite al dente (it should be slightly underdone, because it will finish cooking in the oven).
 Drain the pasta in a colander, reserving about 1 cup of the cooking water.
 Return the drained pasta to the empty pot and set aside.